 Entry and Residence

-To acquire nationality status an applicant should have permanent residence or have resided legally in Belize for at least 5 years.
+To acquire nationality status an applicant must have permanent residence or have resided legally in Belize for at least 5 years.
 For additional information contact:

 The Retired Persons' Incentive Act

-The Retired Persons Incentive Act passed by the Belize legislature in early 1999 resembles the formerly popular but now defunct pensionado program in Costa Rica, and is designed to attract more retirees to Belize.
-Qualified retirees are able to live full time tax-free in Belize and bank there, under a 'permanent' tourist visa.
-To be designated a Qualified retired person under the program, applicants must receive a monthly income of not less than USD2,000 through a pension or annuity that has been generated outside of Belize.
+The Retired Persons’ Incentive Act is designed to attract the retired to Belize.
+Passed by the Belizean legislature in early 1999, it resembles the popular but now defunct pensionado programme in Costa Rica.
+Those who qualify are able to live full time tax-free in Belize and bank there, under a 'permanent' tourist visa.
+To be designated a qualified retired person under the programme, applicants must have a monthly income of not less than US$2,000 through a pension or annuity that is generated outside Belize.